process-cxr/ReAL/README.md

 ## Reader

 ReAL integrates with an extractive reader based on the FiD (Fusion-in-Decoder) model, which is effective for answer extraction in ODQA systems.
-To use the FiD reader, first download the relevant files from the [FiD GitHub repository](https://github.com/facebookresearch/FiD) and place them in the `fid_reader` directory.
+To use the FiD reader, first download the relevant files from the [FiD GitHub repository](https://github.com/facebookresearch/FiD) and place them in the `reader` directory.
 You can then trigger the answer extraction process using the `eval_update.sh` script.

 The reader expects data in the following format, where each entry is a dictionary containing:
   - `id`: An optional identifier for the example.